Note, you will be submitting this lab to Gradescope. It will be due at the end of Fall Break (Sunday October 19th).

 The main goals for this lab are:

 This lab is a paired programming assignment.
 What exactly does that mean?
-You will be working in pairs on the CS lab computers.
+You will be optionally working in pairs on the CS lab computers.
 Each pair will be working on one computer.
 One person will be the driver and the other person will be the navigator.
 Here is the rule: the driver controlls the lab computer, but the driver can only type what the navigator tells them to type.
 For this to work well, each pair should be constantly talking among themselves.
 After each problem, you will switch roles, the navigator will become the driver and the driver will become the navigator.

 Download List.java and ArrayList.java from: